- Beyond central prescription, school-based research and curriculum development #naaceconf13 – Niel McLean, Futurelab | Oliver Quinlan: Live Blogs

 Because of course they have their own lenses which they see the world through too… and one certainty we can bet on is that those are different to ours…

 Oliver is an educator and writer with experience from early years to higher education.
-He has worked as a school teacher, a lecturer in education, and now manages digital education projects for innovation foundation Nesta.
+He has worked as a school teacher, a lecturer in education, and now leads research at computing and digital making education charity the Raspberry Pi Foundation.

 My main blog is at www.oliverquinlan.com/blog